 - Only one application per surgical department will be accepted.

-- Candidate must submit a one-page essay to the committee that explains why they should be considered for the award and describes the importance of their past and current research.
+- Nomination documentation must include a one-page essay to the committee explaining why the candidate should be considered for the award and describes the importance of their past and current research.

-- Nomination documentation must include an NIH-formatted biographical sketch and copies of the candidate’s three most significant publications.
+- Nomination documentation must include copies of the candidate’s three most significant publications as faculty.

 - Nomination documentation must include a letter of recommendation from the candidate’s department chair.
 Up to three additional letters of recommendation will be accepted.

-To be considered for the award in 2015, submissions must be submitted March 27, 2015.
-In the body of your e-mail please include
+To be considered for the award in 2017, applications must be submitted on or before March 10, 2017.

 Please send your comments and inquiries to Carla Manosalvas, Administrator, Committees and Educational Programs, Division of Research and Optimal Patient Care—Continuous Quality Improvement, at firstname.lastname@example.org.